Barksdale participates in Bomber Task Force Mission in Indo-Pacific region

 |Downloads:

-This work, Barksdale participates in Bomber Task Force Mission in Indo-Pacific region [Image 4 of 4], by A1C Nia Jacobs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale participates in Bomber Task Force Mission in Indo-Pacific region, by TSgt Delia Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT